neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 reverse -- This column should read bottom to top (earlier times below later times).
-(Default: top to bottom.) days -- include string for days of operation (MoWeFr) in the time cells for this column long-days-box -- make the box for the days long enough to hold SuMoTuWeTh (five days) rather than the default three.
+(Default: top to bottom.) days -- include string for days of operation (MoWeFr) in the time cells for this column long-days-box -- make the box for the days long enough to hold SuMoTuWeTh (five days) rather than the default three. ardp -- include "Ar" and "Dp" in this column

 No other options have been defined yet.
-Options which I might implement, but have not implemented, include: ardp -- include "Ar" and "Dp" color -- background colors for this column.
+Options which I might implement, but have not implemented, include: color -- background colors for this column.
 If the train numbers are separated by slashes, so are the background colors? tz -- include timezone in this column

 The "days" option is suitable for less-than-daily trains which run across midnight.
-Less-than-daily trains which only run on one day might better have a day listed in a column header -- this will be implemented separately *notyet
+Less-than-daily trains which only run on one day might better have a day listed in a column header (see above).

 REST OF SPEC